Slamboree (2000): Undercard

-The next match between Mike Awesome and Chris Kanyon ended in a no contest decision.
+The fifth bout was a singles match between Mike Awesome and Chris Kanyon that ended in a no contest decision.
 Kevin Nash came to the ring initially to attack Awesome, but was attacked by Billy Kidman, Shane Douglas, Vampiro and Chris Candido.
 Ric Flair and Sting then came to the ring to help Nash.

-The Total Package next defeated Buff Bagwell.
+The sixth bout saw The Total Package defeat Buff Bagwell.
 Elizabeth attacked Vince Russo backstage and then hit Bagwell with a baseball bat, enabling Luger to pick up the victory via submission to the Torture Rack.
 Following the match, Chuck Palumbo came out and attacked Luger, applying Luger's own Torture Rack on him while Bagwell stopped Elizabeth from interfering.

-Following this match, Shane Douglas defeated Ric Flair.
-Prior to the match, it was announced the if Vince Russo would interfere in the match, Flair would get five minutes in the ring with Russo.
+In the seventh bout, Shane Douglas defeated Ric Flair.
+Prior to the match, it was announced that if Vince Russo would interfere in the match, Flair would get five minutes in the ring with Russo.
 During the match, a man wearing a Sting mask attacked Flair, which Flair believed to be Russo and demanded his five minutes.
 Luger returned in order to force the masked man into the ring, but Russo attacked Luger from behind while the masked man attacked Flair with a miniature Statue of Liberty.
 Russo demanded the five minutes start and the masked man revealed himself to be David Flair.

-Sting next defeated Vampiro via pinfall after hitting the Scorpion Death Drop twice.
-The next match saw Hulk Hogan defeat Billy Kidman with guest referee Eric Bischoff.
+The eighth bout saw Sting defeat Vampiro via pinfall after hitting the Scorpion Death Drop twice.

+The ninth bout saw Hulk Hogan defeat Billy Kidman with guest referee Eric Bischoff.